nathanvda/cocoon/README.markdown

 - f: referring to the containing form-object
 - association: the name of the association (plural) of which a new instance needs to be added (symbol or string).
 - html_options: extra html-options (see `link_to`)
-  There are two extra options that allow to conrol the placement of the new link-data:
+  There are three extra options that allow to control the placement of the new link-data:
   - `data-association-insertion-node` : the jquery selector of the node
+  - `data-association-insertion-method` : jquery method that inserts the new data. `before`, `after`, `append`, `prepend`, etc. Default: `before`
-  - `data-association-insertion-position` : insert the new data `before` or `after` the given node.
+  - `data-association-insertion-position` : old method specifying where to insert new data.
+      - this setting still works but `data-association-insertion-method` takes precedence. may be removed in a future version.

 Optionally you could also leave out the name and supply a block that is captured to give the name (if you want to do something more complicated).

-### link_to_remove_association
+### `link_to_remove_association`

 This function will add a link to your markup that will, when clicked, dynamically remove the surrounding partial form.
 This should be placed inside the partial `_<association-object-singular>_fields`.